mezzio/mezzio/docs/book/v2/cookbook/setting-locale-depending-routing-parameter.md

 ## Create a route result middleware class for localization

-To make sure that you can setup the locale after the routing has been processed, you need to implement localization middleware that acts on the route result, and registered in the pipeline immediately following the routing middleware.
+To make sure that you can set up the locale after the routing has been processed, you need to implement localization middleware that acts on the route result, and registered in the pipeline immediately following the routing middleware.